 The American Dental Association Council on Scientific Affairs has concluded that both amalgam and composite materials are considered safe and effective for tooth restoration.

-Dental Composites Filling (Tooth Colored)
+Dental Composites (Tooth Colored)

 Dental composites are also called tooth color fillings.
 Crowns and in-lays can also be made in the laboratory from dental composites.
 These materials are similar to those used in direct fillings and are tooth colored.
 Their strength and durability is not as high as porcelain or metal restorations and they are more prone to wear and discoloration.
 Many people still have silver/mercury fillings in their mouths from years past.
-These fillings are not particularly pleasing to the eye, and we know that by unavoidable design, silver/mercury fillings ultimately result in a weaker tooth structure.
-Porcelain inlays and tooth-colored restorations (onlays) create fillings that are not only beautiful (or unnoticeable), but also add strength to weakened teeth.
+These are not particularly pleasing to the eye, and we know that by unavoidable design, silver/mercury fillings ultimately result in a weaker tooth structure.
+Porcelain inlays and tooth-colored restorations (onlays) are not only beautiful (or unnoticeable), but also add strength to weakened teeth.
 These restorations are aesthetically pleasing and very strong thanks to new bonding technologies.

 Advantages of Composite (Tooth Colored) Resoration